favalex/modbus-cli/README.rst

 To read (or write) multiple registers simply list them on the command line::

   $ modbus $IP_OF_MODBUS_DEVICE 100 c@2000

+When performing access to multiple contiguous registers, one single modbus operation is performed.

+When multiple modbus operations are needed, they are all initiated at once, and the results are collected as they arrive.

 More examples of the access syntax
 ----------------------------------